Zacharie Le Rouzic: Career

 In 1910 he became official curator of the J. Miln Museum.
 In 1917, at the age of 52, he enlisted to fight in the First World War, where he served in the 1st Artillery Regiment and was mentioned in dispatches.
 After the war, he resumed archaeological excavations at several sites (Manio, Carnac, Er Lannic) and trained Saint-Just Péquart and his wife.
 In 1926, he bequeathed his own collection of 3,000 archaeological objects to the J. Miln Museum.
 The municipal council then added his name to the museum's name.
 From 1927 onwards Le Rouzic, being ill, undertook no major excavation projects but only restorations of monuments.

 In 1933, he was appointed correspondent and then member of the historical monuments commission for Morbihan.
 Between 1911 and 1938 he contributed to the registration and classification in the supplementary inventory of historical monuments of around 120 dolmens and menhirs, and to the excavation and restoration of around 130 monuments.
 In 1935 he secured the return to Carnac of part of the collections of Paul du Châtellier which had been bought by the National Archaeological Museum, including objects from the excavations of Félix Gaillard, Arthur Martin and Louis Le Pontois.
-Some of his restorations, for example those at Saint-Michel tumulus, Kercado, and Mane Roullarde, were contentious from the moment they were carried out.
+Some of his restorations, for example those at Saint-Michel tumulus, Kercado tumulus, and Mane Roullarde, were contentious from the moment they were carried out.
 Many of his re-erections of the fallen stones in the Carnac alignments are now considered to have been wrongly placed.
 In 1937–1938, his restoration of the Table des Marchands, at the request of the commission headed by Abbé Breuil with whom he had an excellent relationship, caused a very significant controversy, first local and then national.